Derailed (2002 film): Release

+Derailed was screened for film industry professionals during the Cannes Film Market on May 19, 2002.

 Theatrical

 Derailed has been released theatrically in a number of international markets.
 The earliest theatrical release on record was in the Philippines on August 28, 2002.
 Other theatrical markets include, but are not limited to, Spain, Mexico, and Russia (the latter in a limited release that only briefly preceded the home video).
-A few sources indicate that the film made its worldwide debut in France on May 19, 2002.
-This does not match the film's official release date in the territory (January 6, 2005 on DVD), but could refer to an industry-only screening at the 2002 Cannes Film Market, whose dates coincide.

 Home media

 The film arrived on home video in the United States via Artisan Home Entertainment on October 15, 2002, and in the United Kingdom via Columbia TriStar Home Entertainment on August 11, 2003.
+It was released in France on January 6, 2005.

 Reception

-On review aggregator website Rotten Tomatoes, with 5 reviews, the film has a rare approval rating of 0%—meaning no favorable reviews whatsoever—and an average rating of 2.42/10.
-The site's critics consensus describes it as "one of those familiar and pulpy cautionary tales that depend largely on implausible coincidences and preposterous twists."
+Derailed was universally panned by critics and audiences.

 The film has invariably been described as one of Jean-Claude Van Damme's worst, and is seen by many as the nadir of his career since his rise to mainstream stardom in the late 1980s.

 Bob Misiorowski's directorial choices and the film's special effects have been singled out for particular disdain.
 David Nusair of DVD Cyber Center and Reel Reviews called the direction "disastrous" and said "The brunt of the blame [...] falls to filmmaker Bob Misiorowski [...]
 Slow-motion, instant replays, grainy footage [...] his rampant overuse becomes far more distracting than anything else, turning Derailed into an overblown annoyance."
 Earl Cressey of DVD Talk wrote that while he "went into Derailed with low expectations, the film still managed to disappoint" and was plagued by "a clichéd plot, jerky editing, and some really bad special effects."
 David Parkinson of the BBC's Radio Times concurred, calling the effects "lamentable".
 TV Guide was also scathing, commenting that "The title sums up the state of one-time action star Jean-Claude Van Damme's career."
 Mick Martin and Marsha Porter's DVD and Video Guide assessed that "former action star Jean-Claude Van Damme continues his descent into mediocrity with this badly directed, acted and written action-thriller", giving it a zero out of five.

 Retrospective reviews have been equally unkind.
 Eoin Friel of The Action Elite called Derailed "painful to watch", with "some of the worst visual effects you’ll ever see", and compared it unfavorably to Van Damme's earlier foray into the same genre, Sudden Death.